 Can a business build a 13-week cash flow forecast while simultaneously cleaning up books?

 Yes, though the initial forecast will require more manual adjustments.
 Treat early versions as directional rather than precise.
 As the books stabilize, forecast accuracy improves naturally.
+In early versions, qualitative methods can supplement limited data by using expert opinions for forecasting; the Delphi method is one example, gathering expert forecasts through questionnaires.

 What is the difference between compliance-grade books and decision-grade books?